 Meydan Racecourse is the premier track in the Middle East.
 The season in the United Arab Emirates finishes with the Grade One Dubai World Cup over 2000 meters (about ten furlongs) on dirt during a big night of racing action at the end of March.

-With a total prize fund of $12,000,000 - around $7,200,000 of which going to the winner -eligibility for this valuable race depends on which side of the equator a horse hails from.
+With a total prize fund of $12,000,000 – around $7,200,000 of which goes to the winner -eligibility for this valuable race depends on which side of the equator a horse hails from.
 Southern Hemisphere thoroughbreds can have entries as three-year-olds, but Northern Hemisphere horses must be four years old.

 Thunder Snow won the Dubai World Cup for Saeed bin Suroor in Sheikh Mohammed’s famous Godolphin colors last year and is favorite with sportsbooks across the board to repeat his victory.

 Turf sprints don’t come any bigger than The Everest – a relatively recent addition to the global racing program.
 Horse racing in Australia used to be all about the Melbourne Cup; however, while that valuable staying handicap still garners much attention, the prize pot is larger for the 1200-meter dash at Royal Randwick Racecourse in Sydney.